 - Media planner

-The integrated strategic communication - advertising major will provide you with a broad, all-encompassing understanding of strategic communication and the role it plays in advertising.
+UWEC's advertising major will provide you with a broad, all-encompassing understanding of strategic communication and the role it plays in advertising.
 In addition to exploring promotion techniques and client management, you will also learn how to craft effective messages — for both for-profit and non-profit organizations — through a detailed process of research, analysis, interpretation and evaluation.

 The curriculum will also enhance your skills in oral, written, visual and social media communication, skills that are necessary for any profession and are highly sought-after by employers.